Stoyvo/vagrant-lamp/README.md

     -   Add host entries to files/hosts.txt to have them added to Guest machine on provisioning
 -   config.yml settings
     -   vagrant_hostname: Hostname on Guest VM
-        OPTIONAL - can leave default `demacvm.dev`
+        OPTIONAL - can leave default `demacmedia.bionic`
-    -   vagrant_machine_name: Vagrant Machine Name, used for creating unique VM OPTIONAL - can leave default `demacvm`
+    -   vagrant_machine_name: Vagrant Machine Name, used for creating unique VM OPTIONAL - can leave default `demacvm-bionic`
-    -   vagrant_ip: IP addressed used to access Guest VM from Local machine OPTIONAL - can leave default `192.168.33.10`
+    -   vagrant_ip: IP addressed used to access Guest VM from Local machine OPTIONAL - can leave default `192.168.33.15`.
+        WARNING: Changing this will break mailhog.
+For now, you will need to update ./scripts/700-setup_mail.sh
     -   vagrant_public_ip: Public IP address of VM OPTIONAL - recommended leave defualt `empty`
     -   vagrant_synced_folders: Shared Folders from HOST machine to Guest